Table of Contents

-While everyone is out and about during the long summer days and nights, make sure your smartphone is up and running with you.
-No matter what cell phone service you’re using, we all know how frustrating it can be when your phone runs out of battery so we’ve compiled a list of the 10 best hacks to keep your battery powering for longer.
+No matter what cell phone service you’re using, we all know how frustrating it can be when your phone runs out of battery, so we’ve compiled a list of 10 ways to keep your battery powering for longer.

 Another big battery sucker is location services running in the background.
 You can turn off certain apps’ access to location services to limit how much power they use and save on battery life.

-3. Make sure you’ve installed necessary software updates
+Make sure you’ve installed the necessary software updates

-4. Turn off bluetooth when you’re not using it
+Turn off Bluetooth when you’re not using it

 Constantly searching for a wifi connection consumes battery power.
 Make sure your wifi settings are turned off when you’re not looking to connect.

-Similarly, you can cut down on how often the display is turned on by lowering the time till your display turns off when not in use.
+Similarly, you can cut down on how often the display is turned on by lowering the time until your display turns off when not in use.

 Believe it or not, temperate can play a part in depleting your smartphone battery life.
 Remember to keep your phone out of direct sunlight when you’re hanging by the pool all day.

-The vibration motor process take a lot more power than a ringtone, so make the quick switch and save on battery life.
+The vibration motor process takes a lot more power than a ringtone, making a quick switch and saving battery life.